humdrum-tools/vhv-documentation/filter/fb/index.md

 ## Use abbreviated number figures ##

-With the `r` option (`--abbr`) numbers for once slice will get abbreviated for reasonable figured bass numbering.
+With the `-r` option (`--abbr`) numbers for once slice will get abbreviated to match a reasonable and more or less typical figured bass numbering.
+This option will automatically add `-n -c -s`.

 The current mapping is: